zeno-wkc/FitQuest/README.md

 - Zeno Wong

 ## Description
-- This application helps user to maintain their health by providing daily workout challenges.
+- This application helps users to maintain their health by providing daily workout challenges.
-- This is a fitness application, providing workout videos and nutrition information for users.
+- This fitness application provides workout videos and nutrition information for users.
-- The application also provide users with statistics tracker and rewards, in order to motivate them to do exercise regularly.
+- The application also provides users with a statistics tracker and rewards, in order to motivate them to do the exercise regularly.

 ## Packages Installed
 - Next.js